On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Introduction

-One advantage is that the quantum algorithm for $\sqfor$ only makes {\em classical} queries to $g$.
-On one hand, this property plays a critical role in the reduction between $\sqfor$ and $\bllqsv$.
-Moreover, this property allows us to consider a more realistic instantiation of these oracles (compared to \cite{DBLP:conf/stoc/RazT19}), as explained next.
+One advantage of $\sqfor$ is that it can be solved by a quantum algorithm that only makes {\em classical} queries to $g$.
+This property plays a critical role in the reduction between $\sqfor$ and $\bllqsv$.
+Furthermore, this property provides another benefit.
+It enables us to consider a more realistic instantiation of these oracles, especially when compared to \cite{DBLP:conf/stoc/RazT19}, as we discuss next.

-Recall that in \cite{DBLP:conf/stoc/RazT19}, an oracle separation $\mathsf{BQP}^O \not\subseteq \PH^O$ was obtained with respect to the Forrelation problem.
-The problem asks to distinguish whether two functions $f$ and $g$ (given as oracles) are either completely random and independent or whether the Fourier transform of $f$ correlates with $g$.
+Recall that in \cite{DBLP:conf/stoc/RazT19}, an oracle separation $\mathsf{BQP}^O \not\subseteq \PH^O$ was demonstrated using the Forrelation problem.
+Given oracle access to two functions $f$ and $g$, the problem asks to distinguish between two scenarios: $(i)$ $f$ and $g$ are completely random and independent or $(ii)$ the Fourier transform of $f$ correlates with $g$.
 The Forrelation problem can be solved via a simple efficient quantum algorithm that queries both $f$ and $g$ in superposition, but cannot be solved by a $\PH$ machine.
 One drawback of this problem is that there's seemingly no efficient implementation of the oracles under which the problem remains non-trivial.
 In particular, if $f$ is a random small circuit, then it seems any small circuit $g$ doesn't correlate with $f$'s Fourier transform.
-If one settles for having small circuits only for $f$ but not $g$ (or vice versa), then the problem remains non-trivial, but even in this scenario the problem seems far from practical as a quantum algorithm would need to query an exponentially large oracle $g$ in superposition.
+If one settles for having small circuits only for $f$ but not $g$ (or vice versa), then the problem remains non-trivial, but even in this scenario, the problem seems far from practical as a quantum algorithm would need to query an exponentially large oracle $g$ in superposition. $\sqfor$ is defined as follows: \begin{problem} [simplified $\sqfor$] Given oracle access to Boolean functions $f,g: \{0, 1\}^n \to \{\pm 1\}$, distinguish the following two cases: \begin{enumerate} \item $f$ and $g$ are both chosen uniformly at random. \item $f$ is chosen uniformly at random and $g$ is the indicator of the heavy Fourier coefficients of $f$. \end{enumerate} \end{problem} A Fourier coefficient is heavy if the coefficient squared is larger than its expected value $\frac{1}{N}$.
+The main difference between $\sqfor$ and $\mathsf{Forrelation}$ is that $g$ is correlated with \emph{squared} Fourier coefficients rather than the sign of Fourier coefficients.
+Clearly, a simple quantum algorithm that queries $f$ in superposition, measures in the Hadamard basis, and then queries $g$ classically solves the problem.
+Notice that this algorithm is a combination of a quantum and classical algorithm.
+This means that in principle, if $f$ has a small circuit, then the quantum part of the algorithm can implemented efficiently, followed by a much longer classical ``post-mortem'' part that queries $g$.
+It is important to note that in both the $\mathsf{Forrelation}$ and $\sqfor$ problems, $g$ generally is not efficiently computable, even when $f$ can be succinctly represented.